MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-example.md

 ## The table extension - GMOFood

 In the next code snippet, the table extension `GMOFood` is defined.
-This table extension extends the `BaseFoodTable` with extra fields to register more details about food.
-The code snippet also adds a new table `Producer` adding information about the origin of an item.
+This table extension extends the `BaseFoodTable` with extra fields to register more details about food. `GMOFood` adds a relation to the `Producer` table through the `ProducerID` key.

 ```al
 tableextension 50200 GMOFood extends BaseFoodTable